monicacrespo/bootcamp-devops-jenkins/README.md

     * demo1
         * 1.1 Getting Project Version from Node / package.json in Jenkins
         * 1.2 When Conditional step/stage in Jenkins pipeline
+	* 1.3 Refactoring by creating functions to be reused
     * solution

 How to validate a Jenkinsfile?